 Shoulder pain is a common and debilitating problem that doesn’t just reduce function in the shoulder but in the arm and hand as well.
-The expert team at Reddy Care Physical & Occupational Therapy in Farmingdale and Great Neck, New York, consists of specialists who excel in physical rehabilitation and relief from shoulder pain.
+The expert team at Reddy Care Physical & Occupational Therapy in Farmingdale, Great Neck, and Queens, New York, consists of specialists who excel in physical rehabilitation and relief from shoulder pain.
 Call the office today to schedule a consultation or book an appointment online.

 There’s a complex combination of bones, muscles, tendons, and ligaments within your shoulder that enable you to rotate your arms and perform the many movements of which you’re capable.

 Damage to any one of the structures within your shoulder can affect the whole joint, resulting in loss of function and pain.

 There are many conditions that cause shoulder pain, which may arise as a result of an acute injury or a gradual deterioration of a particular structure within the shoulder.
 Typical causes of shoulder pain include:

 There are multiple different forms of arthritis, which all cause painful joints.
 The most common form is osteoarthritis, an age-related condition that develops when the cartilage in the shoulder joint wears out, allowing the ends of the bones to rub together.